Historic Storm Strikes Florida Panhandle

 Americares is responding to Hurricane Michael, the most powerful storm to hit the Florida Panhandle in the area's history.
 Michael made landfall near Mexico Beach, Florida as a life-threatening Category 4 storm, delivering a catastrophic impact with peak winds of 155 mph, dangerous rains and deadly storm surge.
 The storm slammed into the Florida Panhandle mid-day October 10, leaving a path of near total devastation, at least 33 fatalities with dozens of people still missing and extensive damage to infrastructure including health facilities.
 It made its way into Georgia as a Category 3 storm and then on to the Carolinas and Virginia, still reeling from the floods of Hurricane Florence.
 It left hundreds of thousands of residents without power and much of the coast of the Panhandle in ruins.
 The ferocity of the storm blasted the landscape, made many people homeless and destroyed or cut off even basic services.
 Michael now ranks as one of the four most powerful hurricanes ever to strike the United States.
 Photo by Luke Sharrett/Bloomberg via Getty Images

 The damage to the health system from the storm has left many of the most vulnerable people without access to critical health care.
-In response to this immediate need, Americares has opened a temporary medical clinic in Panama City, Fla., to ensure access to care for Hurricane Michael survivors.
-The clinic, located in the Bay County Health Department parking lot at 597 West 11th St., Panama City, provides free primary care services for children and adults, including prescription medication, from 9 a.m. to 3 p.m. seven days a week.
-The temporary facility, which will remain in operation until local facilities can restore services, has already seen nearly 500 patients.
-Most patients have sought TDAP vaccines and care for diabetes management, hypertension, medication refills, wound care and mental health/psychosocial support.
+In response to this immediate need, Americares opened a temporary medical clinic in Panama City, Fla., to ensure access to care for Hurricane Michael survivors.
+The clinic, located in the Bay County Health Department parking lot at 597 West 11th St., Panama City, provided free primary care services for children and adults, including prescription medication, seven days a week.
+The temporary facility, staffed by more than 50 volunteer doctors and nurses remained in operation, serving nearly 800 patients, until local facilities could restore regular services.
+Most patients sought TDAP vaccines and care for diabetes management, hypertension, medication refills, wound care and mental health/psychosocial support.
 Photo by William Vazquez

 Challenge of Recovery